adrian555/DocsDump/operator-in-practice.md

 ![OLM and catalog source](https://github.com/adrian555/DocsDump/raw/dev/images/catalogsource.jpg) *Add operators to registry and use in catalog source*

+As illustrated in the above figure, there are several tasks to perform.

+a) generate ClusterServiceVersion

 The Operator SDK tool also helps generate the CSV.
 Run following command:

 ```command line